google/docsy-example/content/en/docs/Notable NPCs/Morgana Vex.md

 {{% pageinfo %}}
 Morgana Vex
 {{% /pageinfo %}}
-Queen Morgan Vex has supplanted the Throne of Val`Elsir and is engaged in a civil war with her husban King Tullan Vex <span class="line-spacer d-block"> </span> She is an original member of the dynasty of House Vex
+Queen Morgan Vex has supplanted the Throne of Val`Elsir and is engaged in a civil war with her husban King Tullan Vex  She is an original member of the dynasty of House Vex